torchbox/wtsh-hypha/ansible/README.md

 * `hypha` configures a systemd service that runs our `torchbox/wtsh-hypha` image (and a postgres 16 image for its database)

+## Deployment

+The `setup.yml` playbook should install everything that's needed to run the site, but it won't actually deploy anything.
+Instead, it creates a `deploy.sh` script (located at `/srv/wtsh-hypha/deploy.sh` by default) and a system user (`deploy` by default).

+### The deploy script

+The script will do the following operations:

+1) Pull a fresh image
+2) Restart the web docker container
+3) Run post-deploy commands (like `migrate`, `sync_roles`, ...)

+### The deploy user

+The `deploy` user is given permission to `sudo` run the deploy script (that's basically the only thing it can do).

+A new SSH key pair is also generated for the `deploy` user the first time the playbook is run.
+You probably want to copy the private key into the corresponding GitHub's environment secret (`SSH_DEPLOY_KEY`).

+When the `deploy` user logs in with the SSH key, its `authorized_keys` configuration makes it so that it will automatically run the deploy script, then exit.
+This way, all that's needed to do in CI is to ssh to the server and the deployment will be triggered.

 ## Creating a VM for local testing with Vagrant

 If you have `vagrant` installed (and probably `virtualbox` too), then you should be able to create a VM with: